Aileen K. Dunn

 Melissa Mirza began dancing at the age of two and began dancing competitively at the age of 8.
-She trained in a studio setting in North Attleboro, MA in a variety of styles including Jazz, Tap, Acro, Ballet, and Lyrical with a focus in Broadway Jazz until the age of 18.
+She trained in a studio setting in North Attleboro, MA in a variety of styles including Jazz, Tap, Acro, Ballet, and Lyrical with a focus on Broadway Jazz until the age of 18.
 Melissa attended Simmons College and graduated in 2018 with a bachelor's degree in exercise science.
-While at Simmons, she studied dance in an academic setting as well as with several Boston based artists with a focus in somatic-based movement.
-Over the past three years, Melissa has presented work at the American College of Dance Association’s New England Conference, performed alongside the Bill Evans Company, and was a Session VII Choreographer in Residence through the Onstage Dance Company Residency Program.
-As a dance educator, Melissa has taught Ballet, Contemporary, Jazz, and Leaps and Turns at several local studios.
-Melissa is currently pursuing a Doctorate of Physical Therapy at Simmons University.
-Melissa is also in the process of becoming certified in Laban Movement Analysis and Bartenieff Fundamentals through the Integrated Movement Studies Program.
-Melissa is looking forward to her first season with Project31!
+Melissa is currently a student at Simmons University in the Doctorate of Physical Therapy Program.
+She is also a Certified Laban Bartenieff Movement Analyst from Integrated Movement Studies.
+Over the past three years, Melissa has presented work at the American College of Dance Association’s New England Conference and the Opening Our Doors Festival in Boston.
+She was a Session VII Choreographer in Residence through the Onstage Dance Company Residency Program.
+She has performed alongside the Bill Evans Company, as well as in work created by Catherine Siller, and is currently an Apprentice with Kairos Dance Theater.
+Melissa is so grateful to be dancing with Project 31 this Season!

 Michaela Flaherty began her dance career in her hometown of Quincy, Ma.
 She later graduated with her A.A from The Joan Phelps Palladino School of Dance at Dean College in 2012.
 Michaela has extensive training in modern, jazz, ballet, hip hop, and contemporary dance.
 She also studied dance composition, dance history, creative movement, anatomy, and kinesiology.
 Michaela is a former NBA Dancer for the Boston Celtics 2014-2016 under the direction of Marina Ortega.
 Her most memorable performance took place during the Celtics Dancer’s 10-year reunion halftime show at the TD garden.
 She has danced and choreographed for various events and shows in the Boston area.
 Michaela’s passion for dance leads her to a career in fitness.
 Michaela is Head Coach and Program Manager at Morin’s Strength and Conditioning in Weymouth, Ma.
 Michaela is honored to continue her dance journey and grow with Project31.